A source control endpoint represents a project (repository) and a source control server.

 You can have any number of source control repositories and branches added to vRealize Suite Lifecycle Manager.
 Adding a source control branch allows you to check in and check out SDDC content.

 - Verify that a vRealize Suite Lifecycle Manager administrator has added a system source control server under Content Settings.

-- Select the configured Source Control Server (Bitbucket Server, Bitbucket cloud, GitLab, or GitHub).
+- Select the configured Bitbucket server, cloud, or Gitlab.

 - Enter the information for the Source Control content endpoint.

-Note: In bit bucket cloud, you can only create a repository and use the repository name.
-The source control endpoint with a repository must be initialized with any file.
-GitLab and bit bucket cloud already have a provision to add the file but the bit bucket server does not.
-With Lifecycle Manager 2.1, cluster and elastic search instance for multi developer story is not supported for bit bucket server.
+Note: In bitbucket cloud, you can only create a repository and use the repository name.
+The source control endpoint with a repository needs to be initialized with any file.
+Gitlab and bitbucket cloud already have a provision to add the file but the bit bucket server does not.
+With Lifecycle Manager 2.1, cluster and elastic search instance for multi developer story is not supported for bitbucket server.

-- In the Name text box, enter a unique name for the endpoint.
+- In the Name field, enter a unique name for the endpoint.

 - Enter a Tag name.

 - Enter the Branch and Repository Name to use for the content endpoint in the following format: For GitLab, enter